Latest: Tax in a digital world

 As CFO, you know cloud will be part of the future, whether driven by the need for innovation, cost reduction, or both.
 By making more effective cloud decisions, you may get a jump on competitors in terms of innovation, agility, and cost.

-Crunch time VII: Business reporting in a digital world
+Crunch time 7: Business reporting in a digital world

 What will reporting look like in five years?
 More specifically, what will we actually see on the ground in leading finance organizations around the world?
 The laborious grind of management and financial reporting today won’t exist in the future.
 People will be insight generators, not report builders.
 The talent pool in Finance will expand to include business people with finance backgrounds, data scientists, and storytellers—all collectively enhancing Finance’s ability to support the strategy of the company.
 In addition, we see three key characteristics transforming how reporting will get done in the future.
 Reporting will be intelligent, interactive, and real-time.

-Crunch time VI: Algorithmic forecasting in a digital world
+Crunch time 6: Algorithmic forecasting in a digital world

 Traditionally, forecasting has been a mostly manual process with people gathering, compiling, and manipulating data, often within spreadsheets.
 There’s another way.
 Organizations are shifting to forecasting processes that involve people working symbiotically with data-fueled, predictive algorithms.